yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

+??? example  "Automation is a primary action"
+	Applicable to: Unit

 ??? example  "[relativeAmount]% Strength for enemy [combatantFilter] units in adjacent [tileFilter] tiles"
 	Example: "[+20]% Strength for enemy [City] units in adjacent [Farm] tiles"